bjornekelund/ICOMautomagic/README.md

 # ICOM Automagic
-A Windows utility with small screen footprint that use the radio information broadcast over UDP from [N1MM Logger+](http://www.n1mm.com) and updates a waterfall/spectrum display capable ICOM radio at band or mode changes, based on this. (e.g. IC-7300, IC-7610, and IC-7850/51).
+A Windows utility with small screen footprint that use the radio information broadcast over UDP from [N1MM Logger+](http://www.n1mm.com) and updates an IC-7610 at band or mode changes based on this.
+It also supports IC-7300 and IC-7850/51 but this requires changes to the source code and a new build.

+updates a waterfall/spectrum display capable
+ICOM radio at band or mode changes, based on this. (e.g. IC-7300, IC-7610, and IC-7850/51).

 It sets and remembers waterfall/spectrum edges, display reference level, and output power for